electron-laboratory/electron-lab/packages/utils/README.md

 > `v0.1.1`

-> MacOS Only
+> works on MacOS only

 Environment variables are lost when executing the command line in MacOS.
-This method tries to find them in `etc/paths`
+This method tries to find them in `etc/paths`.
+Native Exec will be used on other operating systems.

 ## Packages